-Merge allows the use of simple text profile files (or "ini" files) to provide data that can be load (or preloaded) into your Merge run.
+Merge allows the use of simple text Profile files (or "INI" files) to provide data that can be load (or preloaded) into your Merge run.
 This mechanism provides a simple way to configure or customize a form definition externally, without needing to alter the actual form template in Design.
 This can be helpful when a single form is customized for different user groups such as branch offices or departments.

-A Profile file is one that is typically loaded via a Merge command-line option (-profile) prior to any document or script processing.
+A Profile file is one that is typically loaded via the Merge command line option -profile prior to any document or script processing.
 There is also a file.readIniFile function which is recommended if you wish to simply read a .ini file into your JavaScript code.

-(i) Note that these are NOT DocOrigin/Merge configuration files, they are for you the programmer to use for building your form/document application.
+(i) Note that these are NOT DocOrigin/Merge configuration files, they are for you, the programmer, to use for building your form/document application.